alpaddesai/GlobalSupplyChainStrategySourcingandProcurement/README.md

 # Information Technology Digital Transformation Strategy

-This repository provides an custom individual project on a digital transformation strategy.
+This repository provides an custom individual project on a digital transformation strategy in supply chain domain

 Confidential information is not displayed.